I’ve said it once, and I’ll say it again: Visual schedules changed my life.

 Each day after snack, students remove their Movement & Exercise icons from their schedule, find their duct tape squares on the floor, and we participate in ten minutes of dancing, yoga, and/or exercises.

-I like to plan out my schedule with dry-erase marker.
+I like to plan out my schedule with dry-erase markers.
 This allows me to modify as needed, including changes to station order or student grouping.

 Be flexible and patient, and structure will follow.
 With time, you will establish a successful system and routine that works for you and your students.